0

 Printable Page Grain Return to Menu - Page 1 2 3 5 6 9 10 11 12 13

-5 to 6 cents higher; wheat futures are 4 to 8 cents higher.
+are 12 to 13 cents higher; wheat futures are 2 to 6 cents higher.

 David M. Fiala